ayushmaanbhav/ColorfulSound/README.md

 * You'll need RGB LEDs.
 Normally they operate at 12V.(Read the below note on how the circuit is to be built.)
 * Test the lights if they have common anode or cathode and tweak the common anode comment as required (in arduino code).
 * Start the prog or run the EXE and ENJOY.
-* Dont forget to enable the feedback of your output sound in Volume Control otherwise the program will listen to the microphone by default.
-In recording devices set feedback sound to default.
+* Dont forget to enable the feedback ('What you hear') of your output sound in Volume Control otherwise the program will listen to the microphone by default. **In recording devices set feedback sound to default**, you can change it back to microphone after you start the program.

 ## Youtube videos: